Creating liveable, connected communities

 Energy and Emissions Management Plan: Undertaking a management plan is an essential part of the carbon neutral certification process.
 This report provided evidence of greenhouse gas emissions reductions within a Climate Change Plan, and enabled the Council to prioritise.

-- November 2012: completed first NCOS greenhouse gas inventory,
+- November 2012: completed first Climate Active (then NCOS) greenhouse gas inventory,

 - November 2012: commissioned Energy and Emissions Management Plan,